Nidhiiijaguar/STUDENTPERFORMANCE/README.md

 This project phase below is the problem statement for this minor project.

-gender : Gender of the student race/ethnicity : Race of the Student As Group A/B/C parental level of education : What is the education Qualification of Students Parent lunch : Whether lunch is Standard type/Free lunch or Some discounted lunch test preparation course : Whether Student has Taken or not and Completed math score : Scores in Maths reading score : Scores in Reading writing score : Scores in Writing
+gender : Gender of the student

+Race/ethnicity : Race of the Student As Group A/B/C
+Parental level of education : What is the education Qualification of Students Parent Lunch : Whether lunch is Standard type/Free lunch or Some discounted lunch Test preparation course : Whether Student has Taken or not and Completed Math score : Scores in Maths
+Reading score : Scores in Reading
+Writing score : Scores in Writing

-Objective of this Analysis: To understand how the student's performance (test scores) is affected by the other variables (Gender, Ethnicity, Parental level of education, Lunch, Test preparation course).
+Objective of this Analysis:
+To understand how the student's performance (test scores) is affected by the other variables (Gender, Ethnicity, Parental level of education, Lunch, Test preparation course).

 Exploratory Data Analysis:

- To Analyse insights in the dataset.
+ 1 To Analyse insights in the dataset.
- To understand the connection between the variables and to uncover the underlying structure To extract the important Variables.
+ 2 To understand the connection between the variables and to uncover the underlying structure 3 To extract the important Variables.
- To test the underlying assumptions.
+ 4 To test the underlying assumptions.
- Provide Insights with Suitable Graphs and Visualizations.
+ 5 Provide Insights with Suitable Graphs and Visualizations.
- Provide inferences with supporting Analysis and Visualizations.
+ 6 Provide inferences with supporting Analysis and Visualizations.